-There's a simple trick to significantly reduce the length of your mortgage and save you thousands in interest: Make extra payments that go to the loan principal.
-People use different methods to accomplish this goal.
-For many people,Perhaps the easiest way to organize this process is by making one extra payment per year.
-Of course, many people will not be able to pull off such an enormous extra payment, so dividing a single extra payment into twelve extra monthly payments is a fine option too.
-Finally, you can pay a half payment every two weeks.
-Each of these options yields slightly different results, but each will significantly reduce the length of your mortgage and lower the total interest paid over the duration of the loan.
+Making regular extra payments on the principal balance can yield huge savings.
+People pay extra in several different ways.
+Paying one extra full payment one time a year may be the simplest to arrange.
+However, many people will not be able to swing such a large extra expense, so splitting an extra payment into twelve extra monthly payments is a fine option too.
+Finally, you can commit to paying half of your mortgage payment every two weeks.
+Each option produces different results, but each will significantly shorten the length of your mortgage and lower the total interest you will pay over the duration of the loan.

 Do you have a question regarding a mortgage program?